fenghen360/HomBlocks/README.md

 ![image](https://github.com/fenghen360/Tutorial/blob/master/pic/workflow.png)

 ##Installation
-HomBlocks is a pipeline that implemented by Perl 5.
+HomBlocks is a pipeline that implemented by Perl 5. <br/>
-There is no need of external installation for HomBlocks.
+There is no need of external installation for HomBlocks.<br/>
-All the dependencies external executable files are placed under bin directory. git clone https://github.com/fenghen360/HomBlocks.git or download the zip compressed files into your work directory
+All the dependencies external executable files are placed under bin directory.<br/>
+git clone https://github.com/fenghen360/HomBlocks.git
+or download the zip compressed files into your work directory<br/>